dioxfile/Logic_Clock_Didatic_Tool/README.md

 The tool allows students and instructors to visualize logical clocks, physical clock updates, interprocess communication, and distributed synchronization over IPv4 and IPv6 networks.

 LLCTT is distributed for **Linux** and **Windows**.
-In both versions, the user does **not** need to manually install Python, wxPython, or external libraries.
+In both versions, the user does **not** need to install Python, wxPython, or external libraries manually.
 The required runtime components are already packaged with the application.

 ---

-## For further details, the complete and detailed description of the LLCTT is presented in the article published in the Revista Brasileira de Informática na Educação, Vol. 34 (2026), DOI: [10.5753/rbie.2026](https://doi.org/10.5753/rbie.2026?utm_source=chatgpt.com).
+### For further details, the complete and detailed description of the LLCTT is presented in the article ```Lamport Logical Clock Teaching Tool (LLCTT): A New Tool
+for Teaching Clock Synchronization in Distributed Systems``  published in the Revista Brasileira de Informática na Educação, Vol. 34 (2026), DOI: [10.5753/rbie.2026](https://doi.org/10.5753/rbie.2026?utm_source=chatgpt.com).
 The RBIE is one of the leading scientific journals in Computer Science Education and Educational Informatics in Latin America, maintained by the Sociedade Brasileira de Computação. ([journals-sol.sbc.org.br][1])

 [1]: https://journals-sol.sbc.org.br/index.php/rbie?utm_source=chatgpt.com "Revista Brasileira de Informática na Educação - Journals - SBC"